lawrenceosher/UpNext-web-app/README.md

 My idea for this project came about when my friends and I were sharing what media we wanted to watch/read/play/listen to, and everybody was texting lists from their notes app.
 Instead of maintaining a plain note, I wanted a way to organize and share my media consumption queues in a visually-appealing way.
 I also wanted a way to have a shared group queue that multiple people could add to instead of keeping a list that just one person could maintain.
 With this, UpNext was born.

 #### Note
 This is the repository for the client-side code.
-The node-server repository is located [here](https://github.com/lawrenceosher/upnext-node-server).
+The backend node-server repository is located [here](https://github.com/lawrenceosher/upnext-node-server).

 ### Home Page
 [![Product Name Screen Shot][product-screenshot1]]()